The British Army Jazz Orchestra was formed in 2006 and is made up of the finest jazz musicians within the Corps of Army Music.

 Major (Maj) Mark Aldridge joined the Army in 1986 and on completion of training was assigned to the Regimental Band of the Royal Highland Fusiliers.
 Since completing the 3 year Bandmasters Course in 2002, he has served as the Bandmaster of the Royal Irish Regiment and the Band of the Scots Guards.
 He was commissioned in 2007 as the Director of Music of The Band and Bugles of The Rifles and went on to command the Band of the Royal Armoured Corps and the Band of the Royal Regiment of Scotland.

-After a one year career break working as the Head of Music at Bede Academy in Northumberland in 2017, Maj Aldridge re-joined the Corps and is a Staff Officer at the Corps of Army Music Headquarters at Kneller Hall, Twickenham.
+After a one year career break working as the Head of Music at Bede Academy in Northumberland in 2017, Maj Aldridge re-joined the Corps and is currently Director of Music of the Band of the Scots Guards.

 A published arranger and composer, Maj Aldridge is also a keen instrumentalist and often performs as a member of the band’s sax section.
 He has worked with the British Army Jazz Orchestra since its inception in 2006, performing with artists such as Jools Holland and Ruby Turner as well as some of the country’s finest jazz talent.
 Now at the helm of this world-class ensemble, he is looking forward to challenges ahead and taking the band to the next level .

 Staff Sergeant (SSgt) Paul Mason joined the Army as a musician in 2009 and after completing Phase two training at the Royal Military School of Music (RMSM), he went on to become a member of the Band of the Irish Guards, performing at many of the country’s highest profile events such as Trooping the Colour and the Royal British Legion’s Festival of Remembrance.
 After 7 years with the Irish Guards Band, SSgt Mason returned to RMSM and completed the 12 month course to become a Bandmaster.
-In April 2017, SSgt Mason was appointed Bandmaster of The Band of the Royal Armoured Corps, based in Catterick.
+In September 2019, SSgt Mason was appointed Bandmaster of The Band of The Household Cavalry, based in Windsor.

 SSgt Mason’s civilian musical experience is extensive.
 This has included touring both in the UK and internationally with shows such as Saturday Night Fever, Beauty and the Beast, Joseph and the Amazing Technicolour Dreamcoat, The Rat Pack Live from Las Vegas and Fiddler on the Roof.
 Over his career, SSgt Mason regularly performed with artists and bands such as The Four Tops, Martha Reeves and the Vandellas, Jimmy James and the Vagabonds, Joe Longthorne, Glenn Miller Orchestra UK, Nelson Riddle Orchestra UK, Pete Cater Big Band and the Andy Prior Big Band, to name but a few.